danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

-- Automatically scroll to the top of the page instantly when clicking on an article link
-- Scroll smoothly when clicking on 'top of page' internal link
 - Add conditional loading to the article page to handle errors gracefully
 - Add loads of articles (hundreds of poems & Shakespeare's sonnets?) to demonstrate saleability
 - Diff check the styling between static & react versions